McMDLC/PojavLauncher/README.md

 * It can run almost every version of the Minecraft, allowing you to use .jar only installers to install modloaders like [forge](https://files.minecraftforge.net/), [fabric](http://fabricmc.net/), [optifine](https://optifine.net); Utility and hack clients like [LabyMod](https://www.labymod.net/en), [Wurst](https://www.wurstclient.net/) and much more!

 * For more details [check out our wiki](https://github.com/asaldele1/PojavLauncher/wiki)
-## Some notes to start with
-- We do not exist on TikTok.
-No one from the dev team makes TikTok videos.
-- The official Twitter for PojavLauncher is [@PLaunchTeam](https://twitter.com/PLaunchTeam).
-Any others (most notably @PojavLauncher) are fake, please report them to Twitter's moderation team.

 ## Navigation
 - [Introduction](#introduction)